dconneely/play-looplang/README.md

 * [ ] Yikes!
 Need more unit tests.
 Need more integration tests (e.g. test scripts)
 * [ ] Optimize `LOOP` statements? (e.g. idempotent content of loop become an `if` instead of `for`; well-known loop content)
+* [ ] Set up GitHub Actions to build and test the repository on each push to origin.
 * [ ] Add more items to this roadmap!